Whether you are a returning customer or visiting Linnhe for the first time; these useful tips will help you to find your

 Q: Are you open?

 A: Yes, we are open for accommodation and self-sufficient tourers.
-If you have no on-board toilet and shower facilities, we will not be able to accept your booking for this season.
+If you have no on-board toilet and shower facilities, we will not be able to accept your booking at this time.

 If you or any of your household are displaying symptoms of COVID-19 you will not be allowed on site

 Q: What are your payment terms?

 A: We are offering flexible terms: If you are unable to arrive due to Coronavirus restrictions you are welcome to change your dates, keep the money paid in your guest account to be used next year or receive a full refund.

 Q: Will you close as normal between 31/10 and 14/12/20?